 Osteopathy the treatment Costs

-All Osteopaths in Bolton Registered with the General Osteopathic Council
+All Osteopaths here in Bolton are registered with the General Osteopathic Council

 Concessionary discounts costs for OAP’s, Students and unemployed, recognised by all major insurance companies BUPA, AXA PPP, WPA please check your terms and conditions as some insurance companies charge you an excess.